Matthew Santoro: Career

 After Santoro graduated from Brock University with a Master of Accountancy in 2010, he became an accountant.
 He also started making videos on YouTube that year, mostly skits.
 In 2012 he got laid off from his accounting job.
 He described that experience in a vlog titled "I Lost My Job Today".
 He then started focusing on his YouTube career and thus began posting videos weekly.
 Also during this time, he recalls in an interview, that he noticed that his opinionated fact compilation videos, such as his top ten lists and "50 Amazing Facts To Blow Your Mind" series, were viewed more than his other videos.
 That made him begin uploading those types of videos more frequently.
-He believes that his more frequent of uploading of these videos helped increased his viewership from only a few thousand per video in the past, to the millions he currently has.
+He believes that his more frequent uploading of these videos helped increased his viewership from only a few thousand per video in the past, to the millions he currently has.
 He is able to make a career out of YouTube through the money he earns from ad revenue, which is more than what he made as an accountant.
-In 2016, Santoro was caught by other YouTube personalities plagiarizing content word-for-word from Listverse, and as a result, Santoro stated that he would cite sources in his videos from then on, including retroactively adding citations to videos he has already uploaded.

 In a tweet published on August 15, 2021, Santoro announced that he was leaving YouTube after 10 years of uploading, in favor of streaming on Twitch.

 In December 2022, Santoro announced his return to YouTube.